COVID-19 Business Resource Guide

 Click here to read more or read the full press release here.

 Join 140+ Businesses in being “Open & Safe” – The Open & Safe Commitment provides an opportunity for the business community to unite and rally around protecting lives & livelihoods in the Catawba Valley.
 The Open & Safe Playbook provides best practices for all industries compiled from known guidance from the CDC, NCDHHS & Catawba County Public Health to serve as a guidepost as business leaders take meaningful steps needed to help slow the spread of COVID-19 in our community and avoid future economic disruption.
 Read more here and join the over 140 business leaders in being “Open & Safe.”

 COVID 19 Business Resource Guide – Download this special section that was included in the Hickory Daily Record on Sunday, April 5th in Section D to read about the various emergency loan programs and other advice regarding things you should be doing now to weather this economic disruption.

 “COVID-19 & Your Business” Webinar Series covering the following topics: An overview of COVID-19, preventative measures to protect your workplace, continuity of business operations, labor & employment law guidance, business resources & assistance and answers to other frequently asked questions.
-Please view the recorded webinars below, along with downloading a copy of the slides for each session.
+Please view the recorded webinars on our YouTube page, along with downloading a copy of the slides for each session.
 For more information, please email us.

 Payroll Protection Program (PPP): What You Need to Know